Air pollution in Taiwan: Religious rituals

 In 2014 a study by Academia Sinica's Research Center for Environmental Changes claimed that, due to the burning of ghost money (also known as Joss paper) and incense during religious ceremony days (occurring mostly on the first and 15th days of the lunar calendar month), values of PM10 particles at large temples are at five to sixteen times the normal value of a regular household's environment.
 Equally, due to the burning of ghost money and incense, the households of communities with a nearby temple show an increase in PM2.5 particles value at an average of 15.1 micrograms per cubic meter.

+Smoke from burning plants has traditionally been used as a natural mosquito repellent and is also common in religious rituals.
+In Taiwan, substances such as wormwood, agarwood incense, and joss paper are burned during festivals and ceremonies.
+Some believe that the smoke may help reduce insect-borne diseases due to its repellent properties.
+However, burning these materials can contribute to air pollution, particularly in enclosed spaces, as the smoke contains fine particulate matter that may affect respiratory health.
+Researchers have noted that while the smoke releases insect-repelling volatile compounds, these are unlikely to cause significant harm at typical exposure levels.
+The primary concern is the fine particles present in the smoke rather than the repellent chemicals themselves.

 Monitoring

 Taiwan Air Quality Monitoring Network (TAQMN)

 When the domestic Environmental Protection Administration's (EPA) Taiwan Air Quality Monitoring Network (TAQMN) was established in 1990, it entailed nineteen air quality monitoring stations, having increased to sixty-six in 1993 and to seventy-two in 1998.
 In 2003, the pollutants which it monitored included NO2, CO, PM, O3, SO2 and HCs.

 In November 2015, the Conservation Mothers Foundation criticized the EPA, arguing that it was urging people to stay at home during periods of bad air quality, when they should rather be "inspecting and fining the major parties responsible for air pollution".

+Alongside the Taiwan Air Quality Monitoring Network (TAQMN), Taiwan employs AirBoxes, affordable sensors that track local air quality.
+Despite being less precise than the EPA’s monitoring stations due to their use of optical sensors, AirBoxes compensate with their extensive reach and frequent five-minute data updates, offering broad spatial and temporal coverage.
+By combining AirBox data with government monitoring station data through advanced data fusion techniques, Taiwan enhances the precision of its pollution assessments.
+This integrated approach offers finer spatial resolution and helps pinpoint localized pollution patterns more effectively.